Estimation and Uniform Inference in Sparse High-Dimensional Additive Models: Introduction

 \subsection{Organization of the Paper}

 The paper is organized as follows.
-In Section \ref{Setting}, the setting is outlined.
-Section \ref{Estimation} introduces the estimation method.
+Section \ref{Setting} introduces and motivates the main regression problem in a high-dimensional additive model.
+Section \ref{Estimation} presents the estimation method.
 In Section \ref{main_results}, the main result is provided.
-A simulation study, highlighting the small sample properties and implementation of our proposed method, is presented in Section \ref{Simulation}.
-Section \ref{Application} illustrates the use of the method in an empirical application to the Boston housing data.
-The proof of the main theorem is provided in Section \ref{Proofs}.
+Section \ref{Simulation} presents a simulation study, highlighting the small sample properties and implementation of our proposed method.
+Section \ref{Proofs} provides the proof of the main theorem.
 The Appendix includes additional technical material.
-In Appendix \ref{AppendixA}, a general result for uniform inference about a high-dimensional linear functional is presented.
-Appendix \ref{uniformestimation} provides results regarding uniform lasso estimation rates in high-dimensions.
-Finally, computational details are presented in Appendix \ref{compdetails}.
+Appendix \ref{AppendixA} presents a general result for uniform inference on a high-dimensional linear functional.
+Appendix \ref{uniformestimation} provides results in terms of uniform lasso estimation rates in high-dimensions which might be of independent interest.
+Computational details and additional simulation results are presented in Appendix \ref{compdetails} and Appendix \ref{addsimresults}.